will-hanlen/capsulate/progress_log.md

 The journal is created by reading data from an API.
 The api is also hosted within nextjs.
 The API isn't hookedup to a database so it is just reading from a variable.
 This means you can't do any CRUD operations except read.

+## Desk theme

+18 Sept 2020

+The app now has a less boring look.
+It is now meant to look like pieces of paper strewn across a desk.
+There are some cool hover and focus effects I made that give a responsive feel.
+It feel more "appy" now.
+Much more friendly and approachable.

+## Sass replaces css

+18 Sept 2020

+In order to simplify the now fancy desk themed styling, I started using Sass instead of css.
+This lets me write much more readable code that will hopefully be more maintainable.